FreightWaves weekly podcast recap - FreightWaves

 Great Quarter, Guys

-Tuesday: Andrew Cox and Seth Holm explore the impacts of container shipping issues through Peloton’s experience.
+Tuesday: Andrew Cox and Seth Holm break down the pros and cons of UPS Freight selling to TFI International.

 Freightonomics

-Wednesday: Anthony Smith and Zach Strickland lay out what it will take to loosen the stranglehold on America’s ports.
+Wednesday: Anthony Smith and Zach Strickland break down the differences between free trade and protectionism and how it will shape the freight landscape in the future.

 #WithSONAR